sp4rkie/debian-on-termux/README.md

         cd /data/data/com.termux/files/home
         wget https://raw.githubusercontent.com/sp4rkie/debian-on-termux/master/debian_on_termux.sh

-- check the configuration lines at the top of the script for a valid architecture and other preferences
+- check the configuration lines near the top of the script for your target architecture, debian version and other preferences
 - set file permissions and execute the script

         chmod 755 debian_on_termux.sh